 Typical employers

-Many health and social care graduates work in roles across education, health, public services, and the charity sector.
+Many health and social care graduates work in roles across education, health, public services and the charity sector.
 Typical employers include:

 • the NHS

-• local authorities including social services
+• local authorities, including social services

-• charities, not-for-profits, and community organisations
+• charities, not-for-profit companies and community organisations

 Find information on employers in healthcare, social care, charity and voluntary work, and other job sectors.